 - (1) The Faculty Board appoints a Doctorate Board and chooses a Chair.
 The Doctorate Board consists of the Chair, the reviewers, and at least two further full-time or retired university lecturers from the TU Bergakademie Freiberg, honorary professors as defined by § 1 paragraph 3 clause 2, or researchers with habilitation and, if applicable, postdoctoral scientists in accordance with § 9 paragraph 2 clause 4 as members entitled to vote.
 Additionally, consulting members can be taken on.
 At most, half of the Board members eligible to vote may come from the same institute.
 Independence and impartiality of members must be respected during their appointment. - (2) The Chair must be a full-time university lecturer at the Faculty of Geosciences, Geoengineering and Mining and must not be a reviewer in the doctorate in question. - (3) At least one reviewer must be a professor of a university according to § 60 or § 62 SächsHSFG.
 Further reviewers can be Junior Professors or professors from Universities of Applied Sciences, honorary professors within the meaning of § 1 paragraph 3 clause 2 and habilitated scientists or scientists who are able to demonstrate achievements at least adequate for a habilitation.
+The first supervisor should be a reviewer.
 In cooperative doctoral procedures, there is an obligation that a university teacher of the participating University of Applied Sciences is a reviewer.
-A primary reviewer must be appointed and this should be the supervisor if he fulfils the requirements according to § 10 paragraph 3, sentence 1.
-To ensure transparency and quality of the doctorate procedure, the Faculty Board should examine the possibilities of appointing experts from outside its own faculty. - (4) In well-founded exceptions, a one-off nomination or a replacement of a member of the Doctorate Board by the Chair without the authorisation of the Faculty Board is allowed. - (5) The Chair convenes the Doctorate Board and, in agreement with the supervisor, determines the date for the viva and the public defence of the thesis.
-The Doctorate Board is quorate when at least two thirds of its members eligible to vote of which the

-Chair and at least one reviewer, in the case of cooperative doctorate procedures the reviewer from the participating University of Applied Sciences - are present at the meeting.
+To ensure transparency and quality of the doctorate procedure, the Faculty Board should examine the possibilities of appointing experts from outside its own faculty. - (4) In in unforeseeable exceptional cases, a one-off nomination or a replacement of a member of the Doctorate Board by the Chair without the authorisation of the Faculty Board is allowed.
+This shall be justified in the minutes and documented in a comprehensible manner.
+In particular, it is considered unforeseeable if the commission does not have a quorum despite the promise of a sufficient number of commission members.
+The Chair informs the Faculty Board via the Dean's Office. - (5) The Chair convenes the Doctorate Board and, in agreement with the supervisor, determines the date for the viva and the public defence of the thesis.
+The Doctorate Board is quorate when at least two thirds of its members eligible to vote of which the Chair and at least one reviewer, in the case of cooperative doctorate procedures the reviewer from the participating University of Applied Sciences - are present at the meeting.
 Abstentions in decisions relating to doctorates are not permitted.

 - (6) Meetings of the Doctorate Board are not held in public.
 The members of the Doctorate Board are bound to secrecy.
-If they are not public sector employees, the Chair must bind them to secrecy. - (7) The Doctorate Board has the following responsibilities: - 1. to decide whether to accept or reject a thesis in accordance with § 13 paragraph 1, - 2. to determine the final grade of the thesis in accordance with § 12 paragraph 2, - 3. to carry out the public defence and to decide the result and grade of the public defence in accordance with § 16 paragraph 3, - 4. to propose a possible repeat of the public defence in accordance with § 16 paragraph 4, - 5. to bring about a decision on the overall doctorate process including the determination of the grade in accordance with § 17 paragraphs 1 and 2 and the award of the degree, - 6. to keep a record of its own proceedings and decisions.
+If they are not public sector employees, the Chair must bind them to secrecy. - (7) The Doctorate Board has the following responsibilities: - 1. to decide whether to accept or reject a thesis in accordance with § 13 paragraph 1, - 2. to carry out the public defence and to decide the result and grade of the public defence in accordance with § 16 paragraph 3, - 3. to propose a possible repeat of the public defence in accordance with § 16 paragraph 4, - 4. to bring about a decision on the overall doctorate process including the determination of the grade in accordance with § 17 paragraphs 1 and 2, - 5. to keep a record of its own proceedings and decisions.